kub-berlin/website/README.md

 -	**modules**: Some parts of the website appear on every page but should still be editable by regular users.
 These are modelled as top-level pages and therefore have just the same features (translation and flexible editing).

+# Installation

+-	copy the files from this repo to the server
+-	get TinyMCE (e.g. `npm i tinymce`) and copy it to the admin folder
+-	rename `htaccess` to `.htaccess`
+-	add a `.htaccess` and `.htpasswd` to the admin folder for authentication
+-	adapt `config.php`
+-	create a root page and some languages via SQL